a96123155/UTR-LM/README.md

 ## File Structure

-- Data: Store the data files or datasets required by the project.
-The folder can be found in [link](https://drive.google.com/drive/folders/1oGGgQ33cbx340vXsH_Ds_Py6Ad0TslLD?usp=share_link)
+- Data: You can find all data in [CodeOcean](https://codeocean.com/capsule/4214075/tree/v1).
+Or you could check [link](https://drive.google.com/drive/folders/1oGGgQ33cbx340vXsH_Ds_Py6Ad0TslLD?usp=share_link) to find other data.

 An example for eight MRL library: